Yuvelir1993/next-clean-architecture/src/application/README.md

 The entry point is a **use-cases**.
 Each use case represents some business-relevant action.
 To realize this action it groups necessary services and repositories logics invocations.

+"interfaces" is a communication point from our "use-cases" with the external world.